"I don't want Clearview having that much control over my account..."

 We hear a lot of concerns here at Clearview Social regarding the list of permissions you're presented with when attaching your social accounts within our software.
 This particular permissions list is for LinkedIn, but you may see a similar list of permissions on Twitter and Facebook.

 First item to note is that these lists of permissions are written by each social network and are the same for every third-party software.
-We are unable add, remove, or edit any of the listed permissions, no matter how much we'd like to in order to avoid this confusion.
+We are unable to add, remove, or edit any of the listed permissions.

 We've noticed that most of the concerns come from one particular line of permissions:

-Please be aware that Clearview Social will never take any action on your behalf without you first asking us to do so.
+Please be aware that Clearview Social will never take any action on your behalf without without your expressed permission first.

 "I don't want Clearview to know my Social username/password"

 We also get a lot of concerns pertaining to whether or not we capture usernames and passwords when accessing websites like Linkedin, Facebook and Twitter.

 Clearview Social will never store your personal credentials on our website, nor will we ever ask for these credentials.